Cumulative Merging Percolation and the epidemic transition of the Susceptible-Infected-Susceptible model in networks: Introduction

 \section{Introduction}

 Percolation and epidemic spreading are among the most interesting processes unfolding on complex network substrates and their investigation has attracted a huge interest in the past 20 years~\cite{Newman10,dorogovtsev07:_critic_phenom,Pastor-Satorras:2014aa,porter2016dynamical,Kiss2017}.
-One of the most successful achievements of this endeavor is the realization that the properties of one of the fundamental models for epidemics without a steady state, the susceptible-infected-recovered (SIR) dynamics~\cite{epidemics}, can be exactly mapped onto bond percolation~\cite{Grassberger1983,Newman2002}.
-This connection has permitted the application to the SIR model of the powerful tools devised for percolation, leading to a full understanding of this epidemic process~\cite{Newman2002, PhysRevLett.97.088701, Karrer2010, Gleeson2018}.
+One of the most successful achievements of this endeavor is the realization that the properties of one of the fundamental models for epidemics without a steady state, the susceptible-infected-recovered (SIR) dynamics~\cite{epidemics}, can be mapped onto bond percolation~\cite{Grassberger1983,Newman2002}~\footnote{Bond percolation is exactly mapped to the final state of the Independent Cascade Model, a SIR-like process having fixed recovery time.
+For SIR the mapping is on a semi-directed epidemic percolation network, as explained in Ref.~\cite{Kenah2007}.}.
+This connection has permitted the application to the SIR model of the powerful tools devised for percolation, leading to a full understanding of this epidemic process~\cite{Newman2002, Kenah2007, PhysRevLett.97.088701, Karrer2010, Gleeson2018}.
 For the other fundamental class of epidemic dynamics, allowing for a steady, endemic state, whose simplest representative is the susceptible-infected-susceptible (SIS) model~\cite{epidemics}, no direct mapping to a percolative framework is available and theoretical progress has been slower.
 In the SIS model, susceptible individuals acquire the disease at rate $\beta$ through any edge connected to an infected individual, while infected individuals spontaneously heal with rate $\mu$.
 The epidemic threshold $\lambda_c$, defines the value of the ratio $\lambda = \beta / \mu$ separating a healthy (absorbing) phase from an endemic one with everlasting activity.
 Initial work showed that degree heterogeneity leads to disruptive effects on scale-free networks~\cite{Barabasi:1999}, namely, a vanishing threshold in networks with power-law degree distribution $P(k) \sim k^{-\gamma}$ and $\gamma\leq 3$~\cite{pv01a,Pastor01b}.
 Later efforts have shifted toward less heterogeneous networks, those with $\gamma>3$~\cite{Pastor-Satorras:2014aa}.